Preparing for school inspections

 Know your starting point and your end goal before you begin.

 Support staff with their own wellbeing, and train them to successfully look after their pupils’ wellbeing too.

-Make sure children are heard
+Make sure children and young people are heard

 An inclusive school culture that prioritises pupils’ voices is key.